Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 ## Chapter Begins

-With a cloud of dust trailing behind it, the old Mercedes drove off the asphalt and onto the gravel road.
-The suspension creaked as the bumps in the road caused the tightly packed trunk to clatter with heavy luggage.
+The old Mercedes drove off the asphalt and onto the gravel road.
+The suspension creaked as the bumps in the road caused the tightly packed trunk to clatter with heavy luggage.</br>
+Sun-baked fields of grain flew by as rubber tires screeched against seldom-travelled gravel.
+It was the peak of summer.
+Rain hadn't come for weeks, causing a cloud of dust to form behind the car as it rolled steadily down the road.

 "We should have taken my car instead," Francis said, clutching his phone tight with his paws, lest an especially large pothole caused it to fly out the open window.
+The seatbelt did little to restrain him in his seat as the roadway buckled beneath them.
+Francis only hoped he wouldn't have to dig his claws into the leather as he tried to not tumble down to the floor.

-"We could have," Ricard replied, hands steady on the steering wheel.
+"We could have," Ricard replied, hands steady on the steering wheel, though his knuckles were bright white in veiled exertion.
 "But there's no feeling in it.
 No soul."
+Ricard's voice strained on the last part.
+He meant what he said, but even he could sense that a more modern car might have handled the trip with less trouble.

 "You're not supposed to 'feel' the road, you're supposed to travel along it," Francis said.
 He could have elaborated further, but chose to respect his fiancé's concentration.
-Francis understood Ricard's love for the old car, but he didn't particularly relish riding it.
+Francis understood Ricard's love for the old car, but he didn't always look forward to riding it.

 "Either way, when else would I get to drive her?"
 Ricard said, leaning into a curve and smiling to himself.
 With his sunglasses, blue linen jacket and carefully unkempt hair, he was the dashing image of a bohemian dandy.
+A road trip was really just another runway.

 Francis looked at Ricard beside him.
 He smiled and shook his head.

 "Just don't get too busy admiring yourself in the mirror, love," Francis said.
 He put his phone down.
 There was almost no cell coverage.
 For the moment, it was only them and the road.
+Only them, and a journey he'd been putting off until there weren't any excuses left for him to make.

 Sensing that the road had seemed to smooth out some, Ricard took one hand off the wheel and held it out to his right.
 Francis smiled and took it, letting Ricard's bigger fingers stroke his soft paw.
 Francis stretched out in the supple leather seat.
 Despite it not being a very large car, he couldn't quite reach the floor. '*And he wonders why I prefer driving my own car,*' Francis thought.
 He swished his tail in momentary annoyance, but banished the notion quickly.
 He could put up with indulging his fiancé's love for the old hunk of metal, even if it meant his own mild discomfort.

 Seemingly endless fields of sunflowers and rye sped past them, only broken up by stretches of oak forest, but Francis began to recognise the sparse few landmarks one could see from the road.
 He craned his neck out the open window, watching as a familiar landscape began to unfold.

 Stretched out against the backdrop of grain and shrubs was the old forest.
 It ran in an unbroken line until an hour away by bicycle where a river bisected the farmland.
-Francis had spent considerable time there, whittling boats out of pine bark and watching them float downstream.
+His sister had told Francis that the water flowed down from the mountains when it snowed.
+Francis hadn't questioned her theory, despite the lack of both mountains and snow nearby.</br>
+Patricia had fed Francis a multitude of amusing lies throughout their childhood, and their mother inevitably had to dispel them at some point.
+Francis had cried when Patricia, voice full of falsified concern, had told him that his tail would fall off if he wet his bed again.
+In retrospect, it was mildly funny.
+In the moment, it was only the casual cruelty with which you treat your annoying younger siblings.

 The road grew rougher as they neared the treeline.
 No one had bothered to maintain this stretch for years, and it showed in the multitude of holes and stray branches that had fallen onto the roadway.
 Ricard flicked his sunglasses up off his nose and focused intently on the road.
 Above, a canopy of leaves shrouded them from the sunlight.